|Last updated 22 August 2022|

 Adelaide Airport they were stacked in the TAA hangar waiting for the

 serials.
-However during loading on the courier aircraft,
+However, when being loaded on board the courier aircraft,

-the crates were covered and stern-faced Commonwealth Police surrounded
+the crates were covered by tarpaulins to hide their contents and

 Effective June 1962 British charter company Cunard Eagle Airways Ltd